 top of page

-A framework to develop semiautomated surveillance of surgical site infections: An international multicenter study
+A framework to develop semiautomated surveillance of surgical site infections: an international multicenter study

-van Rooden SM, Tacconelli E, Pujol M, Gomila A, Kluytmans JAJW, Romme J, Moen G, Couvé-Deacon E, Bataille C, Rodríguez Baño J, Lanz J, van Mourik MSM.
+van Rooden SM, Tacconelli E, Pujol M, Gomila A, Kluytmans JAJW, Romme J, Moen G, Couvé-Deacon E, Bataille C, Rodríguez Baño J, Lanz J, van Mourik MSM

 Objective: Automated surveillance of healthcare-associated infections reduces workload and improves standardization, but it has not yet been adopted widely.
 In this study, we assessed the performance and feasibility of an easy implementable framework to develop algorithms for semiautomated surveillance of deep incisional and organ-space surgical site infections (SSIs) after orthopedic, cardiac, and colon surgeries.